Oliver-Onions/MicroBioVision/README.md

 ## System Requirements
 - Python 3.8 or higher
 - A working pip installation
-- Tested on Windows systems
+- Tested on Windows systems (other platforms untested)

 ## Required Python Packages

-WARNING: These packages might not be the correct packages, they are named from memory.
+> Note: The package list below may be incomplete or outdated.
-Solution in the meanwhile: Try running the code and the error will tell what kind of package is not installed in the last sentence of the error message.
-Install these packages
+If an import error occurs when running the software, the missing package name is typically shown in the final line of the error message and can be installed manually via pip.

 The following Python packages must be installed before running the software:
 - numpy